mlang/guess_the_key/README.rst

 This bug is so omnipresent that people actually *learn* the wrong pronounciations by heart.
-This game will continue to provide the fun factor of hearing these sounds, but the wrong pronounciations themselves in screen readers have to go!
-We are in 21st century damnit!
+This game will continue to provide the fun factor of hearing these sounds, but the wrong pronounciations themselves in screen readers need to go!
+We are in 21st century after all!